 Vision: Spartanburg Methodist College will be the college of choice for residential or commuting students who desire the advantages of a church-related education.
-We will offer motivated students a liberal arts education in preparation for the senior college experience and lifelong learning through relevant and challenging academic programs, campus leadership opportunities, and strong athletic programs.
+We will offer motivated students a liberal arts education in preparation for lifelong learning through relevant and challenging academic programs, campus leadership opportunities, and strong athletic programs.
 We will do this in an environment of community and caring, where each student is respected as an individual with unique needs and is encouraged to achieve his or her fullest potential.

 To achieve our vision, we must

 1. Continue our ethic of teaching, learning, and caring.